+The United Health Foundation recently released its annual list of the healthiest and unhealthiest states in the country for 2017.
+The study looked at 35 core measures covering behaviors, community and environment, policy, clinical care, and outcomes data in order to make its decision.
 The biggest shock in the study is that there really aren’t any big shocks.
 As you may have guessed, the states that average the highest incomes in the country are generally healthier than those that are less wealthy.
 Additionally, the northern states of the country fared much better than the South, as per usual.
 Just about the only big difference this year is that the healthiest state in the country for the past five years was knocked out of its slot and replaced by one that has a high drug overdose rate.
 Can you guess who it is?

 The Healthiest States

 These healthy states are no stranger to the healthy list, as they’ve all been here before.
 The only difference is their order.